TranPhucVinh/C/Introduction/Data structure/struct/Bit field.md

 Bit field defines the maximum bit that a variable can store in a struct.
+This will save the memory of a struct.

+### Examples

 ### Overflow issue